π€ Contributing to ZSHANDΒΆ

 exec zsh

-With ZSHAND_DEV_MODE=1, the framework loads individual files instead of compiled bundles, and enables debug output.
-Always develop in this mode so you see changes immediately without recompiling.
+With ZSHAND_DEV_MODE=1, the framework loads individual files instead of bundles.
+Use it while developing so changes apply without recompiling.

 π Using Just (Task Runner)ΒΆ